containers/buildah/docs/buildah-commit.1.md

 Read the contents of the file `source` and add it to the committed image as a file at `destination`.
 If `destination` is not specified, the path of `source` will be used.
-The new file will be owned by UID 0, GID 0, have 0644 permissions, and be given a current timestamp unless the **--timestamp** option is also specified.
+The new file will be owned by UID 0, GID 0, have 0644 permissions, and be given the timestamp specified to the **--timestamp** option if it is specified.
 This option can be specified multiple times.

 **--authfile** *path*